Jersey Devil Photo Captured By Construction Worker? Mentioned On Fox And Friends

 — Tracy Robinson ???? (@TracysEndeavor) March 30, 2017

-It was Leed’s thirteenth birth where this Jersey Devil legend originates, but the reasons as to why she would gave birth to the Jersey Devil vary greatly.
+It was Leeds’ 13th birth where this Jersey Devil legend originates, but the reasons as to why she would gave birth to the Jersey Devil vary greatly.
 They range from Mrs. Leeds having such a difficult delivery with this baby that she invoked the devil during her painful labor to rid the pain.
 The child then turned into this Jersey Devil.

 Another tale puts this devil child as a result of a curse on the family and still others have the baby born as the Jersey Devil because Mrs. Leeds was a Quaker and she refused to convert from her faith.
-A clergyman told her that her thirteenth child would be a devil.
+A clergyman told her that her 13th child would be a devil.

 Some of the stories have this baby escaping and running off into the woods, where it has been spotted through the centuries.
 Another story has Mrs. Leeds caring for the abomination until her dying day.
 It is a creature of folklore, for many, but some believe it could exist.
 Others have actually claimed they’ve encountered the beast.